ganeti/ganeti/man/gnt-backup.rst

 Valid values are 'none', and any values defined in the 'compression_tools' cluster parameter.

-The ``--shutdown-timeout`` is used to specify how much time to wait before forcing the shutdown (xm destroy in xen, killing the kvm process, for kvm).
+The ``--shutdown-timeout`` is used to specify how many minutes to wait before forcing the shutdown (xm destroy in xen, killing the kvm process, for kvm).
 By default two minutes are given to each instance to stop.